 100% biodegradable option with mineral mica - plastic free: Rayon (and) Glycerin (and) Aqua (and) Urea (and) Shellac (and) Mica (and) CI 77489

 100% biodegradable option with synthetic mica - plastic free: Rayon (And) Glycerin (Plant Derived) (And) Aqua (And) Urea (And) Shellac (And) Synthetic Fluorphlogopite (And) Titanium Dioxide (And) CI 77491 (And) Tin Oxide (And) Silica

 2| 4 why is plastic glitter bad for the environment?

 Plastic glitter, no matter the material and the size, does not biodegrade in the natural environment and ends up in our oceans.

-Think of glitter as the cousin of microbeads; made of similar materials and size, it is as dangerous for animals as microbeads + it pollutes even more.
+Think of glitter as the cousin of microbeads; made of similar materials and size, and it is as dangerous for animals as microbeads, + it pollutes even more.

-Glitter finds its way to our oceans quite easily.
-Water filtration systems cannot possibly trap tiny particles of glitter washed off from our makeup (the same way they cannot trap microbeads), so glitter ends up being ingested by fishes, infiltrating of food chain.
-A recent study (*) has shown that glitter is also one of the causes of the dramatic lowering of chlorophyll produced in water, indicating reduced levels of phytoplankton, or microalgae.
+Glitter finds its way to our oceans quite quickly.
+Water filtration systems cannot trap tiny particles of glitter washed off from our makeup (the same way they cannot trap microbeads), so glitter ends up being ingested by fishes, infiltrating the food chain.
+A recent study has shown that glitter is also one of the causes of the dramatic lowering of chlorophyll produced in water, indicating reduced levels of phytoplankton, or microalgae.